Hakata Machiya Folk Museum (「博多町家」ふるさと館)

 - Fukuoka Pref.
 Fukuokashihakataku Reisenmachi 6-10 [map]

-- 4th Monday (Next Weekday for Public holiday)
+- 4th Monday (Next Weekday for Public holidays)

 - Parking Lot